 I enjoy doing my own projects, mostly technological motivated by my passion for my profession, and the one I really wanted to do (I began it ending last year 2017) is my own home server.

-With this one, I begin the first of many posts relative to the installation / configuration of a home server with the following ideas and characteristics:
+With this one, I begin the first of many posts relative to the installation / configuration of a home server with the following ideas and features:

 - I had no doubt about what hardware I wanted to use – HP Microserver Gen8.
 In the next post I will detail it more: a fantastic machine offered at good price (although it is already discontinued), small, 4 hard drive bays supporting RAID, iLO, quiet, good design, …Altough some of the experience shared in these posts will be related to the Gen8 (currently is really difficult to acquire or too much expensive), most of it will be hardware independent.